Armsworthay History, Family Crest & Coats of Arms

 Early History of the Armsworthay family

-Another 135 words (10 lines of text) are included under the topic Early Armsworthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Armsworthay research.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Armsworthay History in all our PDF Extended History products and printed products wherever possible.

 Armsworthay Spelling Variations